AM311/Cybersecurity_Report/home.md

-# Report dell'attività di DEMO
+# DEMO Activity Report

-## Obiettivo
+## Goal
-Using the command line, you can easily integrate Git into your current workflow.
+The mai goal of this cybersecurity labor

 ### Creating a local copy of the repository